levindoneto/libadm/README.md

 # libAdm
-Server and Client side for management of a library using NodeJS and MongoDB.
+Application for management of a library using AngularJS, Express, NodeJS and MongoDB.

 __Author:__ Levindo Gabriel Taschetto Neto.